sunbagel/sunbagel/README.md

 ## Experience:
 - Prev SDE intern @AWS Lambda, where I researched and prototyped infrastructure for large-scale stream processing using Apache Flink
 - Prev Backend @NCR Voyix

-- Prev a dev at @UW Blueprint, a club that builds tech for social good
+- Prev Full Stack at @UW Blueprint, building tech for social good

 ### Let's Connect!
 I'm currently looking for Winter and Summer 2026 internships!
 You can find me at <allu@uwaterloo.ca> and [/in/allu8/](https://linkedin.com/in/allu8)